WilliamKohlman/week-three/Notes.md

 # Week Three Notes

 ### Unrelated
 but finally figured out how to install ffmpeg for the Week 2 Bonus/for personal reasons.
 Turns out I had to rename the folder to ffmpeg, move it to my Windows folder, and then add it to the Environment Variables Path.
 I was able to use it to download a youtube video as well as the audio so that I could share it with other people in the event that the original was taken down(which it later was).
-It felt good to be able to share the video with people that had waited to watch it.
+It felt good to be able to share the video with people that had waited to watch it and were now unable to.